 Change the Narrative Fellowship Program

 In 2020, WOMEN’S WAY received a grant from the Robert Wood Johnson Foundation as part of the Bill and Melinda Gates Foundation’s Voices for Economic Opportunity Challenge to design, implement, and test the Change the Narrative Fellowship Program.
-The Program seeks to change the predominant narratives of women and poverty by using a women-led, bottom-up, intersectional approach that focuses on the voices and stories of diverse women with lived experiences of economic insecurity.
+The program seeks to change the predominant narratives about gender and economic insecurity by focusing on the voices and stories of diverse individuals with lived experiences of economic insecurity.

-The fellowship trains and empowers women with the lived experience of economic insecurity to share their personal stories through professional-level audio, visual, and print.
+The fellowship trains and empowers women and gender-expansive individuals with the lived experience of economic insecurity to share their personal stories through professional-level audio, visual, and print.
 The purpose of the program is to generate awareness of racial and gender inequities in economic opportunity and spur actions among the public and private sectors that improve economic security in the Philadelphia region.
-Ultimately, fellows’ stories will be widely promoted and easily accessible through partner organizations, and fellows will convene with journalists, policymakers, and philanthropists to identify actions to improve the economic security of women and their families.
+Ultimately, Fellows’ stories will be widely promoted and easily accessible through partner organizations, and Fellows will convene with journalists, policymakers, and philanthropists to identify actions to improve the economic security in the Philadelphia region.

 Fellowship Goals: